joohok/cubrid-manual/en/admin/config.rst

  It specifies whether option information in the **WITH** clause is displayed when index syntax information is displayed, such as in the SHOW CREATE TABLE statement.
 Default is NO. However, the unloaddb tool is not affected by this setting.

+.. _flashback_timeout:

 **flashback_timeout**

- It specifies the timeout used in the flashback utility.
-During a flashback operation, the user must input which transaction's changes to rewind within the timeout.
-The timeout used in this process can be set using the system parameter **flashback_timeout**.
+ It specifies the timeout for entering a transaction identifier in the flashback utility.
+If a transaction to be rewind is not entered within the specified timeout, an error message will be displayed, and the flashback utility will terminate.
+If there is no timeout, it may cause an issue where the archive log volumes required by the flashback utility are not deleted.
+Therefore, a method to remove the timeout is not provided.
+The default value is 300 seconds.

 .. _broker-configuration: